jlichtig/TechTrove-E-commerce-Analysis/README.md

 - Seize the opportunity presented by the increasing popularity of video gaming by expanding your gaming monitor offerings to include 32in screens, one of the most popular sizes in the market.

 ## **Refunds**
-- Collect 'Return Reason' as part of the return request form to identify leading drivers.
+- Collect 'Refund Reason' as part of the refund request form to identify leading drivers.
 - The 2 most expensive products accounted for 50% of refund loss.
-To reduce return requests stemming from financial hardship and buyers remorse, introduce an installment payment plan option.
+To reduce refund requests stemming from financial hardship and buyers remorse, introduce an installment payment plan option.
   - Additionally offer customers requesting refunds the option to retroactively participate in the installment payment plan.